vitovt/stripe_payment_service/README.md

-# Accept payments with Stripe Checkout using PHP
+# Accept payments with Stripe Checkout using standalone from

-This server example contains both the client and server bits required for setting up a Checkout integration.
+This app use Stripe PHP framework from examples and simple html form.
+Also it tracks all payments in mysql database.

 ## Requirements